Joseph Elanga

 Joseph Elanga Fils (born 2 May 1979) is a Cameroonian former professional footballer who played as a defender.
-Starting off his career in Cameroon in the late 1990s, he went on to play professionally in Greece, Sweden, and Denmark before retiring in 2012.
+Starting off his career in Cameroon in the late 1990s, he went on to play professionally in Greece, Sweden and Denmark before retiring in 2012.
 A full international between 1998 and 2002, he won 17 caps for the Cameroon national team and represented his country at the 1998 FIFA World Cup.

 Club career

 Early career

 Elanga was born in Yaoundé, Cameroon.
 After leaving the country in 1998 Elanga started his European career in Greece playing for PAOK and Apollon Kalamarias.

 Malmö FF

 After a year in each club Elanga left Greece in 2000 to transfer to Swedish club Malmö FF.
 He stayed at the club for six seasons, playing 130 league games and winning the Swedish championship in 2004.

-Denmark
+Brøndby IF

 In 2005 Elanga left for Denmark and Brøndby IF.
 After a couple of tough seasons he went on loan at fellow Danish club AC Horsens.
 His contract with Brøndby ended in 2009 and Elanga became a free agent.